imiranda9/golf-ball-launch-calculator/README.md

 accuracy and general applicability beyond the constraints of the test footage.

 1. Orientation Detection

    The current implementation includes special handling for portrait mode input because OpenCV automatically rotates such videos into landscape.
 A future version should detect video orientation and adjust processing steps accordingly, removing the need to hardcode orientation assumptions.

-3. Improved Impact Frame Detection
+2. Improved Impact Frame Detection

-   The `findImpactFrameIndex` function currently relies on averaging motion vectors across frames to infer the moment of ball contact.
+   The current implementation relies on averaging motion vectors across frames to infer the moment of ball contact.
 While functional, this approach is inefficient and not fully reliable in scenes where other motion (hands, hips, club, etc) dominates.
-A more robust method could incorporate references to static frames where the ball is known not to be moving, and compare them against motion and color masks to reject unrelated motion.
+A more robust method could incorporate references to static frames where the ball is known to not be moving, and compare them against motion and color masks to reject unrelated motion.
 This would greatly improve both speed and accuracy.

-5. More Generalized Tracking
+3. More Generalized Tracking

    The existing tracking pipeline was designed specifically to compensate for the limitations of the test video: low resolution, low framerate, and only four frames of visible ball flight.
 Traditional trackers such as CSRT or MIL